 What to Pack when Traveling to Europe for Business

-I have the perfect solution to your dilemma on what to pack when traveling to Europe for business: Anatomie Travel Clothing!
+I have the perfect solution to your dilemma on what to pack when traveling to Europe for business:!
 Their pants have the perfect fabric to take you from the boardroom to the city and even the mountain trails, too.
 Their high performance yet lightweight trouser fabrics make their travel pants unbeatable and ultra-comfortable.

-I recommend the Paola Style for a versatile business-style travel pant that would seamlessly transition from museums to appointments (and you can even use them to work out if needed).
-They’re the same fabric as the Skyler style pants which is my favorite cut because they’re slim fit and look like regular pants.
+I recommend thefor a versatile business-style travel pant that would seamlessly transition from museums to appointments (and you can even use them to work out if needed).
+They’re the same fabric as the which is my favorite cut because they’re slim fit and look like regular pants.

 Read my full review on why I think Anatomie makes the best travel pants for women!